 On the SVHN experiments, N-FGSM never suffers from CO.
 ForwAbs results in relatively small yet consistent performance improvements, while improvements from Exp-IBP are negligible.
 Remarkably, MTL-IBP fails to drive the IBP loss sufficiently low (cf. figure~\ref{fig-eps-prn18-svhn-ibp-loss}) and appears to be more vulnerable to CO than N-FGSM at $\epsilon = \nicefrac{12}{255}$.
 We ascribe this to the extreme sensitivity of MTL-IBP in the considered setup, linked to the qualitative properties of its loss on deeper networks described in $\S$\ref{sec-expressive-losses} (see figure~\ref{fig-loss-sensitivity}).
 We exclude MTL-IBP from the rest of the empirical study owing to this failure case.
 While the primary goal of this work is to study the utility of certified training schemes for empirical robustness (as opposed to outperforming the state-of-the-art in single-step adversarial training), a comparison with ELLE~\citep{Rocamora2024}, a recent state-of-the-art regularizer, is presented in appendix~\ref{sec-elle} for reference purposes.
 On CIFAR-10, MTL-IBP, Exp-IBP and ForwAbs all match or outperform ELLE in terms of AA accuracy for $\epsilon\geq\nicefrac{20}{255}$, highlighting their particularly strong performance on easier datasets.
 On the other hand, on CIFAR-100 ELLE significantly outperforms certified training techniques at all perturbation radii.
 We refer the reader to appendix~\ref{sec-elle} for a more detailed discussion.
-In conclusion of this section, we point out that the empirical robustness costs on lower perturbation radii can be mitigated by separately tuning $\alpha$ and $\lambda$ on them (for instance, the performance of N-FGSM can be trivially preserved via $\alpha=\lambda=0$).
-Nevertheless, optimizing performance on lower $\epsilon$ is out of the scope of this experiment.